gridap/Tutorials/docs/src/index.md

 $ julia --project=.

 ```
-and instantiate the environment again
+and instantiate and build the environment again
 ```
 # Type ] to enter in pkg mode
 Tutorials> instantiate
+Tutorials> build
 ```

 Done!